All Episodes

 They don't accept illegal immigration.

-Mexico of all countries, I mean, it infuriated me because they had some of the most draconian treatment of illegal immigrants.
+Mexico, of all countries, I mean, it infuriated me because they had some of the most draconian treatment of illegal immigrants.

-They'd throw you in jail for however long they wanted indefinitely at times, or they just throw you back, send you back immediately.
+They'd throw you in jail for however long they wanted, indefinitely at times, or they just throw you back, send you back immediately.

-You know, do not pass go, you're going back.
+You know, do not pass go.

 No questions asked.